apache/juddi/src/site/markdown/ClientGuidejUDDIClientConfigurationGuide.md

 ````
 uddi/client/subscriptionCallbacks/keyDomain
-uddi/client/subscriptionCallbacks/listenUrl this is the URL that is used for callbacks, should be externally resolvable
+uddi/client/subscriptionCallbacks/listenUrl this is the URL that
+	is used for callbacks, should be externally resolvable
-uddi/client/subscriptionCallbacks/autoRegisterBindingTemplate=true/false
+uddi/client/subscriptionCallbacks/autoRegisterBindingTemplate=\
+	true/false
+uddi/client/subscriptionCallbacks/autoRegisterBusinessServiceKey\
-uddi/client/subscriptionCallbacks/autoRegisterBusinessServiceKey=(key) append callback endpoint to this service
+	=(key) append callback endpoint to this service
+uddi/client/subscriptionCallbacks/signatureBehavior=(\
+	AbortIfSigned,Sign,DoNothing,SignOnlyIfParentIsntSigned),
-uddi/client/subscriptionCallbacks/signatureBehavior=(AbortIfSigned,Sign,DoNothing,SignOnlyIfParentIsntSigned), default DoNothing.
-Applies when auto registering the endpoint to a business or service that is already signed.
+	default DoNothing.
+Applies when auto registering the
+	endpoint to a business or service that is already signed.
 ````

 #### XtoWsdl